GuanceCloud/guance-docs/docs/en/logs/multi-index.md

 -` time `: the reporting time of the log.
 The default mapping ` date ` field of Log Service is ` time `, and Elasticsearch and OpenSearch can be filled in by themselves according to the actual log data;
 -` _ docid `: The unique ID of the log so you can view the bound log details after mapping, for example, you can map the original field ` logid ` to ` _ docid `;
 -` message `: The contents of the log.
 After mapping, you can view the bound log contents and use the ` message ` field to help you cluster and analyze your log data.
 For example, you can map the original ` content ` field to ` message `.
-For more details, please refer to the document Log Viewer Clustering (explorer. md).
+For more details, please refer to the document Log Explorer Clustering (explorer. md).

 You can also select the index that needs to modify the field mapping in "Bind Index"-"Other Indexes", and click "Edit" to modify the mapped fields of the index.